Energy Shifts (Part 6) – Going Beyond Limits To Growth [UPDATED]

 From Circles to Spirals

 Unlimited material growth is a closed circle – a self-reinforcing loop that relies on the continuous availability of external material resources, some of which we are starting to run out of temporarily (and possibly also long-term), without there being sufficient substitutes.

 Spiritual growth in the form of inner self-development is an open, ascending spiral with infinite growth potential that draws on unlimited intangible resources within and which can be tapped indefinitely for internal expansion.

 Making a Spiritual Shift

 The whole objective of self-development and self-transformation is to grow beyond the general state of being which is the standard level of development of the times.
 Those who follow this path become the pioneers who traverse the valley of shadows in advance.
 They transcend the limits of the present paradigm early by living in the next paradigm mentally, consciously and practically, while still being in the old paradigm too at the same time.

 The Inner-Growth Imperative

 The inner growth imperative will, one day, become as powerful as the outer growth imperative is today.
 Individuals who choose this path are a minority, but they will be better positioned to pioneer and conceptualize new ways of living compared to people mentally living exclusively in a material growth paradigm.

-We have to evolve into creating for ourselves more non-material comforts and pleasures.
-We have to create an environment that would provide peace and spiritual prosperity, notwithstanding having less material abundance.
-We have to formulate a new ethic that continues to allow for personal and individual freedoms and to preserve them at all costs.
+Ideally we should evolve into creating for ourselves more non-material comforts and pleasures.
+We could create an environment that would provide peace and spiritual prosperity, notwithstanding having less material abundance.
+We must formulate a new ethic that continues to allow for personal and individual freedoms.

 This and more are achievable, but it would require forward-thinking.
 While we still have a little time, we need to envision the world that we would like to live in.
 For many, it’s most likely going to be a return to a slower way of life that is less urban.
 Taking a positive view of this probable future and having a pragmatic approach towards it would enable us to envision solutions more clearly as we shift.